Archaeological Dig 2021

 Who may participate? ...and how?

-You and your family are invited to work right alongside the professional archaeologists!
+You and your family are invited to work right alongside the professional archaeologists.
 Try your hand at a variety of tasks from digging to screening and more.
-Children ages 5 and up are welcomed to join in the fun with the direct supervision of a parent, guardian, or other responsible adult.
+As we Children ages 5 and up are welcomed to participate with the direct supervision of a parent, guardian, or other responsible adult.

-A membership (individual or family) is required in order to participate.
+A membership is required in order to participate.
 We strongly recommend that you purchase your membership ahead of time, although memberships may also be purchased on the days of the dig.
 Bring your membership card to the event.

 Pre-register for your dig time(s).
 We suggest pre-registering for the specific dig time(s) in which you wish to participate.
 You may also register at the door if there is still availability.
 Be sure to carefully read all of the information on the registration page before pre-registering.